OrchMLLM: Orchestrate Multimodal Data with Batch Post-Balancing to Accelerate Multimodal Large Language Model Training: Introduction

 \section{Introduction}

-The recent success of large language models (LLMs) is sparking a revolution in AI applications~\cite{chatgpt}.
+The success of large language models (LLMs) is sparking a revolution in AI applications~\cite{chatgpt}.
 Given the diverse modalities that constitute information in the real world, there is a growing expectation for unified models capable of processing multimodal information.
 To bridge the gap of LLMs that only focus on text, emerging multimodal large language models (MLLMs) are integrating various media types, including text, images, and audio.
-This integration not only preserves the inherent reasoning and decision-making capabilities of LLMs but also significantly broadens their versatility, enabling MLLMs to excel in a variety of multimodal tasks.
-From MLLMs that combine the text modality with another modality, including GPT-4V~\cite{gpt4-v}, Gemini~\cite{gemini}, and CogVLM~\cite{wang2024cogvlmvisualexpertpretrained} for the visual modality, as well as Qwen-Audio~\cite{chu2023qwenaudioadvancinguniversalaudio} and Seed-ASR~\cite{bai2024seedasrunderstandingdiversespeech} for the auditory modality, to those integrate more modalities into a single MLLM, like GPT-4o~\cite{gpt4-o}, Llama 3.2~\cite{llama3} and Baichuan-omni~\cite{li2024baichuanomnitechnicalreport}, etc, there is a continuous effort to explore the potential of MLLMs.
+Initially, MLLMs combine the text modality with another modality, including GPT-4V~\cite{gpt4-v}, Gemini~\cite{gemini}, and CogVLM~\cite{wang2024cogvlmvisualexpertpretrained} for the visual modality, as well as Qwen-Audio~\cite{chu2023qwenaudioadvancinguniversalaudio} and Seed-ASR~\cite{bai2024seedasrunderstandingdiversespeech} for the auditory modality.
+Recently, those MLLMs that integrate more modalities into a single MLLM, i.e. omni models, are continuously attracting attention, such as GPT-4o~\cite{gpt4-o}, Qwen2.5-Omni~\cite{xu2025qwen25omnitechnicalreport} and MiniCPM-o~\cite{yao2024minicpm}, etc. These advancements indicate that there is a continuous effort to explore the potential of MLLMs.